-- (1) Pre accreditation activities that aims at preparing staff members and taught materials coupled with their TLA related (teaching, learning, assessing and policy).
-In addition, writing up SER i.e. self-evaluation report to get the intended accreditation e.g. (European Council for Business Education) and institutional accreditation. - (2) Post accreditation activities that aims at maintaining the same level of quality in practice.
+- (1) Pre accreditation activities that aims at preparing staff members and taught materials coupled with their related TLA (teaching, learning, assessing and policy).
+In addition, writing up SER i.e. self-evaluation report to get the intended ECBE accreditation e.g. Council (European for Business Education) and institutional accreditation. - (2) Post accreditation activities that aims at maintaining the same level of quality in practice.

-Before the accreditation, staff members exercise many mentoring roles centered on preparing all needed details for connecting with what should be to get the accreditation.
-Here, legitimate question was raised "what kind of teaching practice AMA intended to transform?" of course, the answer was practice leads that the accreditation with full confidence.
-From that hypothetical statement. staff members have taken their orientations. achieve the alignment with accreditation criteria, the following activities were undertaken:
+Before the accreditation, staff members exercise many mentoring roles centered on preparing all needed details for connecting with what should be to get legitimate accreditation.
+Here. question was raised "what kind of teaching practice AMA intended to transform?" of course, the answer was the practice that leads to the accreditation with full confidence.
+From hypothetical that statement. staff members have taken their orientations.
+To achieve the alignment with accreditation criteria, the following activities were undertaken: